tnmurphy/gofumpt/README.md

 behaviour:

 * Don't change var x=y to x:=y
-* In gofumports don't destroy the import ordering into 3 groups that was done previously.
+* In gofumports a bug existed where imports were first ordered into 3 groups and then back into 2.
+This has been fixed to maintain the original 3 groups (system, local, external)

+## Fetching Gofumpt
-	GO111MODULE=on go get tnmurphy/gofumpt
+GO111MODULE=on go get github.com/tnmurphy/gofumpt

 Enforce a stricter format than `gofmt`, while being backwards compatible.
 That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.